robertaandersen/aws-sa-associate-saac02/Fundamentals.md

 * Users sharing similar attributes or related use cases

 ### Roles
-* Can be used by AWS Services or for granting external access to accounts, * E.g. EC2 instances can be put in a role which has access to S3
+* Can be used by AWS Services or for granting external access to accounts
+  * E.g. EC2 instances can be put in a role which has access to S3
 * Think - Use when the number of entities are not known

 ### Policies